MiDataInt/mdi-desktop-app/docs/server-modes.md

     </div>
 </div>

-In Remote Server mode, you can use the Pipeline Runner to execute Stage 1 pipelines and then analyze their output using Stage 2 apps on the same server.
-For users with an HPC solution accessible by SSH, the slightly more complex configuration is an excellent trade-off for the added capabilities afforded by running the MDI remotely.
+In Remote mode, you can use the Pipeline Runner to execute Stage 1 pipelines and then analyze their output using Stage 2 apps on the same server.
+For users with an HPC solution accessible by SSH, the slightly more complex configuration is an excellent trade-off for the added capabilities when running the MDI remotely.

 ### Cluster Node Mode

-Cluster Node mode is similar to Remote Server except that now the web server runs on a worker node that is part of a remote server cluster running Slurm as its job scheduler.
+`Cluster Node` mode is similar to `Remote Server` except that now the web server runs on a worker node that is part of a remote server cluster running Slurm as its job scheduler.
 The server login node proxies web requests from the local computer to the cluster node, again using SSH.